Switching from mutual funds to ETFs

 If your portfolio amounts to several hundred thousand dollars or more, you can find full-service advisors who will assess your circumstances, recommend an asset mix, provide additional ongoing advice and invest your funds in ETFs for an annual fee typically ranging from 1% to 1.5% over and above ETF MERs (there are some advisors who charge fees of less than 1% for those with portfolios of $1 million and higher).

-If your portfolio is more modest or if, regardless of portfolio size, you want automated investing with an asset allocation that matches your needs, there are a number of robo-advisors typically charging 0.25% to 0.50% annually on top of MERs of the mix of diversified ETFs they will manage on your behalf.
+If your portfolio is more modest or if you want automated investing with an asset allocation that matches your needs, there are a number of robo-advisors typically charging 0.25% to 0.50% annually on top of MERs of the mix of diversified ETFs they will manage on your behalf.
+This represents savings of 0.5% to 1.25% compared to a full-service advisor, albeit with less human interaction and advice.

 If you have a good understanding of investment basics and have at least $25,000 or so to invest, you could efficiently create your own ETF portfolio through an online discount broker.
 Assuming you are a long-term, “buy and hold” style investor, your only significant cost will be the MERs of your ETFs.
 If you choose this route, or just want to check it out, try the “practice” trading accounts offered by many online brokers.

-Investors who choose robo-advisors or online discount brokers but still want personal financial advice including retirement planning might consider a “fee-for-service” advisor.
-Fee-for-service advisors don’t sell financial products, so they are free from the conflict afflicting the majority of Canadian financial advisors whose compensation is based on the products they sell.
-Depending on the complexity of your circumstances and how frequently you need advice, supplementing do-it-yourself or robo investing with a fee-for-service advisor may be a very cost-effective choice.
+Investors who choose robo-advisors or online discount brokers but still want personal financial advice including retirement, tax or estate planning might consider a “fee-for-service” financial planner.
+Fee-for-service financial planners do not sell financial products, so they are free from the conflict afflicting many Canadian financial advisors whose compensation is based on the products they sell.
+Depending on the complexity of your circumstances and how frequently you need advice, supplementing do-it-yourself or robo-investing with a fee-for-service financial planner may be a very cost-effective choice.

 This article is very well-timed since I am currently reading the Larry Bates book, “Beat the Bank”.
 I also recently listened to Mr. Bates during a webinar presented by our Regina Public Library during their financial literacy month.